Find the Best Curriculum Vitae Examples

 CVs and resumes are both documents designed to help you find work.
 But there are some key differences:

-- A CV details your education and employment history.
-Resumes do the same, but are more concise and less exhaustive.
+- A CV offers a reasonably detailed outline of your education and employment history.
+Resumes are more concise and less exhaustive.

 - CVs provide a linear history of past jobs and qualifications, while a resume focuses on your key skills.

 - Curriculum vitae is Latin.
 It roughly translates to ‘the course of my life’.

 - As a rule, people refer to a curriculum vitae as a ‘CV’.
 This is shorter and easier to pronounce!

 - Always send your CV and job application along with a well-written cover letter.

 Our example CVs are designed to help you build job-winning applications.
 Get started today, using our CV builder.